Tiana, Sardinia: Geography

 The village is located about 600 meters above sea level.
 The peaks framing it exceed 1000 meters in altitude and constitute the last outposts of the Gennargentu mountain range.
 The highest point in the territory is Bruncu Muncinale, at 1267 meters above sea level.

-The village is surrounded by a charming verdant landscape, covered with a thick mantle of ilex and cork trees, as well as chestnut and walnut trees.
+The village is surrounded by a verdant landscape, covered with a thick mantle of ilex and cork trees, as well as chestnut and walnut trees.

 Tiana is included in the National Park of the Bay of Orosei and Gennargentu.